thealmighty123/thealmighty123/README.md

-- 👋 Hi, I’m @thealmighty123 from HCM UIT
+- 👋 Hi, I’m Trinh Duy Hung from HCM UIT
 - 👀 I’m interested in AI, Cybersecurity.
 - 🌱 I’m currently learning cp, some basics about AI.
 - 💞️ I’m looking to collaborate on AI project.